Modelling Gossip Interactions in Open Multi-Agent Systems: Introduction

-Firstly, every arrival and departure changes the system state dimension, whose evolution becomes challenging to analyze.
-The state of the system itself suffers repeated potentially important changes, that prevent it from asymptotically converging to some specific state (this is clear from Figure~\ref{fig:fixed_system_size_with_replacement_small}).
-Rather, they may approach some form of steady state behavior, which can be characterized by some relevant quantities.
-As in classical control in presence of perturbations, the choice of the measures is not neutral, and different descriptive quantities may behave in very different ways.
+Firstly, every arrival and departure changes the system dimension, posing new challenges for its analysis.
+Moreover, the system states suffer from repeated potentially important changes, preventing asymptotic convergence to some specific state (see \textit{e.g.}, Figure~\ref{fig:fixed_system_size_with_replacement_small}).
+Instead, the general behavior of the system is expected to reach some form of steady state, which can be described by relevant quantities; as different quantities may behave very differently, their choice is not neutral.

 Secondly, arrivals and departures significantly impact the design of decentralized algorithms.
 On the one hand, departures often imply losses of information that could be needed depending on the nature of the problem.
 On the other hand, the desired output of the algorithm can be defined by the values held by the agents presently in the system, and thus vary over time: it can then become necessary to eliminate outdated information.
 Algorithms in open systems must thus be robust to arrivals and departures, and able to handle potentially variable objectives.
 Such algorithms were already explored for instance for the MAX-consensus problem in \cite{OMAS:MAX} or the median consensus problem in \cite{OMAS:Median_consensus:CDC2019}, both subject to arrivals and departures.
 Moreover, algorithms designed for open systems cannot be expected to provide \quotes{exact} results.
 Fundamental limitations on the performance of averaging algorithms in open systems were for instance exposed in \cite{OMAS:CDC2019:FPL_intrAVG,OMAS:ARXIV_ITAC:2020}.
 Hence, it may be preferable to maintain an approximate answer robust to perturbations rather than ensuring asymptotic convergence to an exact answer if the composition were to remain constant.